 A certified nursing assistant is an in-demand healthcare position across the country, with steady growth projected over the next decade.
 But what is a CNA?
 A CNA works under a registered nurse (RN) or licensed practical nurse (LPN) to provide care to patients.
 This profession is an excellent starting point for a career in healthcare and also offers opportunities for advancement.

-To help you find a program, we’ve assembled a comprehensive list of tuition-based and free CNA classes around the country to help you find CNA training near you.
-If you’re a CNA training provider and would like to be included in one of our state pages, please contact us with your details and we’ll get your location listed.
+To help you find a program, we’ve assembled a comprehensive list of tuition-based CNA classes around the country to help you find CNA classes near you.
+If you’re a CNA program provider and would like to be included in one of our state pages, please contact us with your details and we’ll get your location listed.

 - New Hampshire

 - New Jersey

 - South Carolina

 - West Virginia